iwang2/Vert_Zoo/README.md

 ```
 - prevents loss of function
 - more combinations; more diverse morphology

+---
+## Subphylum Vertebrata
+- *Craniata = Vertebrata*.
+However, Craniata is a better name because all of the animals in the category have a skull, while not all have a spine.
+- *agnatha* - jawless animals
+- musculoskeletal system (endoskeleton)

+CARTILAGE is made from *chondro*cytes (developed first).
+BONE is made from *osteo*cytes.
+It may hae evolved first to store minerals, and later adapted for use in the skeleton.

+### Developments
+- specialized pharynx - added muscles to make it a more powerful water-pumping organ
+- conversion of pharyngeal slits to highly vascularized gills
+- tripartite brain (fore/mid/hind brain) within protective cranium of bone/cartilage

+### Sensory Organs
+- complex eyes
+- pressure receptors
+- taste/smell receptors
+- lateral line receptors (water vibrations)
+- electroreceptors (electrical currents)

 **extant:** still alive today
 **extinct:** no longer alive